ohir/retarget/README.md

   // // } guard^^^: #efi @! +ios *dev
   }
 ```
-_"Guard" of a five random characters binds pragma lines into a single set._
+_guard is made of a five random characters that bind pragma lines into a single set._

 New pragma set can be generated with the `--stub` family options to the command, usually hooked to the IDE action.
 Eg. vim's `:r! retarget --stubel @ +ios *dev` command was used to generate the three `#ifconf/else/efi` pragma lines above.